-1. Lock card on first row as would be done on standard machine.
+1. Lock card on the first row as would be done on a standard machine.

-2. KH carriage starts out on Left side with end needle selection cancelled.
+2. KH carriage starts out on the Left side with end needle selection canceled.

-3. Remove yarn from feeder, store on left.
-Deactivate row counter (flip automatic tripper back ).
+3. Remove yarn from the feeder, store on left.
+Deactivate the row counter (flip automatic tripper back ).

 5. Push in both part (slip) buttons.

-6. Set card to advance “normally”, move carriage to the left.
+6. Set card to advance “normally”, move the carriage to the left.

-7. Continue to make transfers that the lace carriage would have made in direction as marked on card until knit row markings are reached and no needles are selected.
+7. Continue to make transfers that the lace carriage would have made in the direction as marked on the card until knit row markings are reached and no needles are selected.

 8. Release part buttons, leave KC engaged.

-9. Put yarn back in feeder and the row count tripper back into work or advance RC by hand as required number of rows is knit.
+9. Put yarn back in the feeder and the row count tripper back into work or advance RC by hand for the required number of knit rows

 Method 2: using 2 carriages, extension rails.